Is hydroponics right for me?

 This soilless culture is around for years but has only been on a growing trend recently.
 What makes a lot of people use Hydroponics either for commercial growing farms or pursue it as a hobby?

-That's the points I'm going to share in this post - to let you see the whole pictures of Hydroponics gardening - the benefits and its downsides and to help you make the decision whether to start with this method or not.
+That's the points I'm going to share in this post.
+I'll be totally upfront to let you see the whole pictures of Hydroponics gardening - the benefits and its downsides.
+By the time you finish the post, you can make the decision whether to start with this method or not.

 1. No soils needed

-In a sense, you can grow crops in places where the soil is limited, don't exist, or is heavily contaminated.
-Hydroponics has been considered as the farming of the future to grow foods for astronauts in the space by NASA
+In a sense, you can grow crops in places where the soil is limited, doesn't exist, or is heavily contaminated.
+In the 1940s, Hydroponics was successfully used to supply fresh vegetables for troops in the Wake island, a refuelling stop for Pan American airlines.
+This is an arable distant area in the Pacific Ocean.
+Hydroponics also has been considered as the farming of the future to grow foods for astronauts in the space by NASA.

 2. Make better use of space and location